Kudos (video game): Gameplay

-Sequel
+Sequels

+Kudos: Rock Legend is a spinoff of the game Kudos.
+Unlike the previous Kudos game, however, this game allows the player to start their own rock/pop band.

+The player begins as a vocalist with ambitions for becoming a rock star, setting a personal goal of achieving this in five years.
+The player then must hold auditions for other bandmates, including a drummer, a bassist, and a guitarist (required to continue), as well as a keyboardist, and a saxophone player (optional) the player must write enough songs to fill a "setlist" allowing him to play "gigs" at a first limited but later expanded number of venues.
+Once a sufficient number of songs have been written, and enough money has been made, the player can create an album which can be sold at gigs, along with T-shirts, sweatshirts, and posters, for additional profit.
+Although the game is either won or lost after five years, gameplay is allowed to continue after that.

 Kudos 2 is the sequel to Kudos.
 Its development began in January 2008 by Positech Games, and features many improvements over the previous game, including new 2D character art, more life choices, and an upgraded audio system.

 Kudos 2 has many choices that affect both the player and the player's friends.
 The player can get a drink at the bar, go shopping, do housework, and even start dating.
 Unlocking some activities requires the player to have a specific relationship or item.
 While shopping, the player can shop in four different categories: music, general, pets, and books.
 The books and general section is greatly expanded from the original Kudos, including realistic images for magazines and over 60 books to buy.
 The player can socialize with friends and go see a movie of the player's choice, or even go to a restaurant, with a fully interactive menu and realistic prices.
 The player can also take educational courses for a small fee, including IT skills, Advanced Biology, and Public Speaking.
 With a good education and high IQ and confidence, the player can pursue in work over 200 different jobs in more than 10 fields including computing, sales, law, and medicine.
 The in-game dating system is similar to the original.

 PC Gamer UK described the game as a perfect time waster.